Because standard economic theories have no answers to this type of crisis.

 The global response to the pandemic would have seemed impossible even yesterday: nations that isolate themselves, motivated not by the desire to protect their economies but to protect public health.

 Implicit in this overcoming of economic priorities is the importance of an idea of common citizenship and shared destiny.
 Many companies pay little attention to this idea in normal times.
-But the pandemic stresses that public health is a consequence of economic and social regulations, institutions, policies, rules, habits and provisions.
-Consequently, state and social action, or lack thereof, becomes fundamental.
-The impact of paid sick leave or access to health care on the spread of infectious diseases provides examples of how political and economic choices generate the disease transmission belt.
-An influential idea of economic policy was that each goal requires its tool, but when causal interconnections are deep, the tools must be coordinated.
+But the pandemic highlights that public health is a consequence of economic and social regulations, institutions, policies, norms, habits and provisions.
+As a result, state and social action, or lack thereof, becomes paramount.
+The impact of paid sick leave or access to health care on the spread of infectious diseases provides examples of how political and economic choices drive disease transmission belts.
+An influential idea in economic policy was that each goal requires its own instrument, but when the causal interconnections are deep, the instruments must be coordinated.
 No coordination, no goals.

 The pandemic also blurs the dividing line between private and public.